-In order to destress from an addiction there are a couple of things we ought to know first.
-Actually, there are three things and they are first what an addiction is, second why we are addicted, and third the very first step we can take to relieve ourselves from it.
+In order to destress from an addiction, there are a couple of things we ought to consider first.
+Actually, there are three things and they are first what addiction is, second why we are addicted, and third the very first step we can take to relieve ourselves from it.

-An addiction is a habit that we have that has such great momentum we can't quit it.
-There are healthy addictions, and unhealthy addictions.
+An addiction, as I see it, is a habit that we have that has such great momentum we can't or do not want to quit.
+There are healthy addictions and unhealthy addictions.

 Some healthy addictions are eating right, exercising, getting plenty of rest, relaxing, good hygiene, and being kind.
 These are things that some of us do that we simply cannot quit because the habit of it has such great momentum.

-Some not so healthy addictions include alcohol, anger, anxiety, debt, depression, drama, drugs, eating way to much, gambling, insomnia, meanness, and worry.
+Some not-so-healthy addictions include alcohol, anger, anxiety, debt, depression, drama, drugs, eating way too much, gambling, insomnia, meanness, and worry.

 I understand that you may be saying that your anger, anxiety, depression, drama, insomnia, meanness, worry, and/or any of the other things I mentioned are not addictions.
-Believe me, I get that but, if an addiction is something that you cannot or don't want to quit then just consider the thought for now.
-Consider that if you have an unhealthy behavior, and you are unable to stop it that it quite possibly is an addiction.
+Believe me when I say I get that but, if addiction is something that you cannot or don't want to quit then just consider the thought for now.
+Consider that if you have an unhealthy behavior, and you are unable to stop it that it quite possibly may be an addiction.

-Now, the reason why we are addicted is because we start something, it becomes a habit, and then our subconscious mind kicks in and solidifies it with great momentum.
+Now, one reason why we are addicted is that we start something, it becomes a habit, and then our subconscious mind kicks in and solidifies it with great energy and momentum.

-Before I discuss the step to relieve the self from addiction I just want to share how you may tell the difference between a healthy addiction and a not so healthy addiction.
+Before I discuss the step to relieve the self from addiction I just want to share how you may tell the difference between a healthy addiction and a not-so-healthy addiction.
 A healthy addiction makes you feel really really good about yourself.
-A not so healthy addiction may make you feel really really good at first but then it ultimately makes you feel really really not so good about yourself.
+A not-so-healthy addiction may make you feel really really good at first but then it ultimately makes you feel really really not so good about yourself.
 The unhealthy addiction may have a love-hate relationship; you love the feeling of doing it and then hate yourself after.

-A good example of a not so healthy addiction is drinking alcohol.
-Alcoholics love that first drink but, in the middle of the drinking, and there after he or she feels horrible about his or her self because it may be ruining the family, finances, relationships, and the career.
+A good example of a not-so-healthy addiction is drinking alcohol.
+Alcoholics love that first drink but, sometimes in the middle of the drinking, and thereafter he or she feels horrible about themselves because it may be ruining their family, finances, relationships, and career.
 Trust me, alcoholics verbally beat themselves up for drinking.
-It's a love hate relationship.
+It's a love-hate relationship.
 They love the alcohol but hate themselves for not being able to quit.

-It is the absolute same thing with any behavior we want to quit deep down in our heart but are, for some crazy reason, unable to.
+It is the absolute same thing with any behavior we want to quit deep down in our hearts but are, for some crazy reason, unable to.

 The unhealthy addiction is the thing that you can't quit and you are not liking yourself so much for it.

-The unhealthy addiction is the thing that you beat yourself up over.
+An unhealthy addiction is a thing that you beat yourself up over.